Monday, April 28, 2014

-We have reviewed the flurry of activity around Margaret Carroll & George Washington's collaborations on greenhouses in the last decades of the 18th-centuy.
-Fascinations with growing plants indoors was not new in America.
-The possibilites of growing tender plants in greenhouses had fascinated early Americans at least since the 1st half of the century in colonial America.
-But the price of glass in colonial & early America remained high until nearly the middle of the 19th-century, making greenhouses available only to those with extra disposable income.
-Gentlemen usually planned the design of the greenhouse & ordered the plants; but when established, the greenhouse was often supervised by the woman of the house.
+The possibility of growing tender plants in greenhouses had fascinated early Americans at least since the 1st half of the 18C in colonial America.
+But the price of glass in colonial & early America remained high until nearly the middle of the 19C, making greenhouses available only to those with extra disposable income.

 As British America was being colonized in the 17th-century, English garden writers were focusing on greenshouses which needed glass to allow the sun to reach the growing plants.
 Glass was becoming more affordable & glass no longer needed to be hand-blown.
 In England, in 1664, diarist & gardener John Evelyn (1620-1706) advised, "Set your...Windows and Doors of the Green-houses and Conservatories open."
 And in his diary on 30 October 1683, he mentioned, "Greene houses for oranges and mirtles."
 Born in Surrey into a family that owned the monopoly on the manufacture of gunpowder in England, Evelyn was able to devote his life to intellectual pursuits.
 In addition to translating noted French gardening books, Evelyn was the author of Kalendarium Hortense.
 His Diary is full of references to gardens, & to his own famous garden at Sayes Court.
 In 1691, the London Gazette mentioned another "new Conservatory or Green-House" in a house-for-sale ad.